 The earliest human beings to inhabit North America are known as Palaeo-Indians.
 Although it is not known precisely when they first arrived at North America, archaeologists believe they crossed the Bering Strait about 12,000 years ago and migrated from Siberia to Alaska.
 From there, Palaeo-Indians gradually spread across the continent and arrived at the Quebec-Labrador peninsula about 9,000 years ago, after the glaciers that previously covered the region had melted.

-As the centuries passed, the ancestors of these first settlers developed into a new culture known as the Maritime Archaic people; some archaeologists suspect these people were distant ancestors of the present-day Innu, although no evidence currently exists to prove this theory.
+As the centuries passed, the descendants of these first settlers developed into a new culture known as the Maritime Archaic people; some archaeologists suspect these people were distant ancestors of the present-day Innu, although no evidence currently exists to prove this theory.
 The Maritime Archaic people lived along the Labrador coast from about 7500 to 3500 BP (before present), where they harvested a broad range of marine resources, including seals, walrus, fish, and seabirds.

 The Maritime Archaic people also hunted caribou and other land mammals for meat as well as for skin, bones, and antlers, which they manufactured into clothing, tools, and other items.
 Like those of most Labrador precontact cultures, the Maritime Archaic people fashioned projectile points and other tools from Ramah chert and a variety of other stones indigenous to the region.
 The group disappeared from the archaeological record about 3,500 years ago for reasons currently unknown to researchers.